adam0215/dodo-lang/README.md

 Dodo Lang is an extended/modified version of the Monkey Programming Language and its interpreter implemented throughout the book [Writing An Interpreter In Go](https://interpreterbook.com/) by Thorsten Ball.
 Highly recommend it.

-Following are the additional features I've added or things I've changed in the language.
+The following are additional features I've added or things I've changed in the language.

 1. Ability to pick a character in a string by index.
 1. Ability to quickly get the last element of an array or string by using index -1.